Back to Blog

 Iraq

 VPN usage in Iraq is illegal.
 The ban is part of broader efforts to control the spread of information during times of unrest.
+You'll find your VPN not connecting while in the country.

 United Arab Emirates (UAE)